GLOBAL MARKETS-World stocks lose momentum after record-breaking week

 Bond yields slipped pretty much across the board.
 Yields on

-have seen theirs fall for the first week in five, helped by some
+theirs fall for the first week in five, helped by some soothing

 Gold was set for its third week of gains as political